 (Read more about our research here.)

-We are recruiting highly motivated students, postdocs, staff scientists and research assistants, ideally with experience in bioinformatics or computational analysis of complex datasets.
+We are recruiting highly motivated students, postdocs, staff scientists and research assistants, ideally with experience in bioinformatics/computational analysis of complex datasets or iPSC technology.
 Please contact us for more information.